Alexandroupolis: Geography

-Alexandroupolis is about 14.5 km west of the delta of the Evros, 40 km from the border with Turkey, 346 km from Thessaloniki on the newly constructed Egnatia highway, and 750 km from Athens.
+Alexandroupolis is about 14.5 km west of the delta of the Evros, 40 km from the border with Turkey, 346 km from Thessaloniki on the newly constructed A2 Egnatia Odos motorway, and 750 km from Athens.
 Around the city are small fishing villages like Makri and Dikella to the west, and suburban Maistros, Apalos, Antheia, Aristino, Nipsa, Loutra to the east, while north of the city are the Palagia, Avantas, Aissymi, and Kirki.
 At the 2001 census, the main city had a population of 48,885 and the municipal unit had a population of 52,720.
-The current metropolitan population is estimated at around 70,000 inhabitants, and its area covers the southern portion of the regional unit, running from the Rhodope regional unit to the Evros Delta.
+The current metropolitan population is estimated at 70,000 inhabitants, and its area covers the southern portion of the regional unit, running from the Rhodope regional unit to the Evros Delta.
 Besides Alexandroupolis, its other largest settlements are the villages of Mákri (pop.
 820), Ávas (497), Sykorráchi (309), Aisými (289), and Díkella (288).

 Climate

-Alexandroupolis has a mediterranean climate with hot, dry summers and mild, wet winters.
+Alexandroupolis has a hot-summer Mediterranean climate (Csa) with hot, dry summers and cool, wet winters.
+The lowest temperature ever recorded is -14.0 C on 15 February 1985 while the highest temperature ever recorded is 41.4 C on 18 July 2024.

 Transport

 Alexandroupolis is accessible by air, rail, road and ferry.
-It has an international port, the Egnatia road, the airport "Dimokritos" and a railway connection with other cities.
+It has an international port, the A2 Egnatia Odos motorway, the airport "Dimokritos" and a railway connection with other cities.
 There are cycle lanes in the city centre.